Curriculum Vitae

 Doctor of Philosophy (PhD) in Political Science & International Affairs

-Jeff Hannon is a third-year PhD student focusing on foreign policy and national security decision making and cognitive approaches to understanding international relations.
+Jeff Hannon is a fourth-year PhD candidate student focusing on foreign policy and national security decision making, interstate and intrastate conflict, and psychological approaches to understanding international relations.
 He retired from the U.S. Army in 2020 as a colonel with 34 years of service.
 Jeff is married to Katherine Hannon, a psychotherapist, and they have a daughter and four sons.

 Education